4 Things You Can Do to Prepare for A Coronavirus Outbreak in the DMV

 The CDC also recommends that those sick wear a facemask to prevent the virus from spreading through coughing, sneezing, or breathing.
-Additionally, anyone displaying symptoms of COVID-19 or who has been in the proximity of someone recently diagnosed with COVID-19 should immediately seek testing at a local hospital or Care center.
+Additionally, anyone displaying symptoms of COVID-19 or who has been in the proximity of someone recently diagnosed with COVID-19 should immediately submit themselves for testing at a local hospital.

-One of the most important things your household can do in event of a lockdown is stock up on non-perishable foods such as canned beans, rice, frozen vegetables, and soups.
-Avoid crowds at grocery stores or use services like Instacart, Peapod, and Amazon Fresh when possible and be sure to sanitize boxes and bags of food before bringing them into your house.
-Buying enough food to keep you and your household secure for 2-4 weeks will ensure that you can safely practice social distancing throughout the lockdown.
+There currently are no active quarantines in the United States and the risk of one remains relatively low.
+However, one of the most important things your household can do in the unlikely event of a quarantine is stock up on non-perishable foods such as canned beans, rice, frozen vegetables, and soups.
+Buying enough food to keep you and your household secure for 2-4 weeks will ensure that you have enough food supplied throughout the quarantine.

 We encourage everyone in our community to stay up to date with best practices on how to contain the spread of coronavirus by visiting CDC at https://www.cdc.gov/